SrijaPilli/Kanban-board-using-reactjs/README.md

 ### Kanban Board Layout
 - **Four columns representing task stages:**
-  - To Do
+  -To Do
-  - In Progress
+  -In Progress
-  - Peer Review
+  -Peer Review
-  - Done
+  -Done
 Task display:** Each column displays tasks relevant to that stage.

 ### Task Cards